What are some important things to know about CORE Charter School?

 - Customize curriculum, assignments, schedules, set personal goals, direct passions and plan for an amazing future.
 Learn at home, at the center, online, in the community or a little bit of it all.

-- Collaborate together at least once every 6 weeks with a teacher to talk about learning, make sure things are going well and work out the kinks.
+- Collaborate together often with a teacher to talk about learning, make sure things are going well and work out the kinks.

 - Get involved in clubs, internships, community classes, field trips, student government, volunteer service, school events.
 You won’t be bored!